aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/qe.rst

        ...: builder.structure = load_node(<PK>) # REPLACE <PK>

-Finally, we just need to submit the builder in the same as we did before for the calculation:
+Finally, we just need to submit the builder in the same way as we did before for the calculation:

 .. code-block:: ipython